lizzard/bugboard/README.md

-# Mozilla India Developer Leaderboard
+# Mozilla Bug wrangler dashboard

 How awesome are you among your peers?
 Find out in this leaderboard.